cairdcoinheringaahing/AddPlusPlus/README.md

 # Add++ [frozen-development]

 **Add++ is no longer being updated and will stay as it is.
-No more features will be added and any existing bugs will remain**
+No more features will be added and any existing bugs will remain uncorrected.
+However, if you find an error in the code, feel free to notify me**

 Add++ is a functional, line by line programming language that may or may not be Turing complete.